kellertobs/unmix/README.md

 # unmix
-UNMIX – clustering and end-member analysis of geochemical data
+UNMIX – principal component, mixing end-member, and clustering analysis for geochemical and multispectral data sets